rayyansys/rayyan-python-sdk/README.md

 # Rayyan Python SDK

-A Python SDK for Rayyan [HTTP APIs](https://github.com/rayyansys/rayyan-api-docs).
+A Python SDK for [Rayyan](https://www.rayyan.ai/), the popular systematic reviews platform.
+It is a wrapper around the [HTTP APIs](https://github.com/rayyansys/rayyan-api-docs) of Rayyan.
 ## Installation

 To install the latest stable release of Rayyan Python SDK, execute the following command: